About Our Language Program

 FPCC is a strong advocate for Indigenous peoples’ right to live and speak our languages and practice our cultures.
 We provide funding, training, resources and support for language revitalization.

-Youth Empowered Speakers (YES) Program – open
+Youth Empowered Speakers (YES) Program – CLOSED

 The FPCC Youth Empowered Speakers (YES) Program is for B.C.
 First Nations youth between the ages of 18-35 who want to become fluent in their language while pursuing a career in language revitalization.
 The program provides training, paid work internships and funding for education and living allowance, in addition to mentor-apprentice language learning